-Note that Butterworth's Criminal Practice and Procedure Volume 4 "Proof Material" is clearly wrong in depicting the section as disclosing one offence only.
+Note that Lexisnexis Criminal Practice and Procedure "Proof Material" is clearly wrong in depicting the section as disclosing one offence only.

-The reason why the section clearly discloses four separate and distinct offences is quite simple - each subsections (1)(a), (1)(b), (1)(c) and (1)(d) has different elements.
-An offence that simply charged "...defendant did have goods in custody..." would not be an offence known to law as it does not clearly come within any of the subsections as it lacks an essential element (i.e. the type of custody) before being capable of coming within one of the four offences.
+The reason why the section clearly discloses four separate and distinct offences is quite simple - each subsection (1)(a), (1)(b), (1)(c) and (1)(d) has different elements.
+An offence that simply charges, "...defendant did have goods in custody..." would not be an offence known to law as it does not clearly come within any of the subsections as it lacks an essential element (i.e. the type of custody) before being capable of coming within one of the four offences.

-Different elements mean different offences, and cannot be dealt with as mere particulars which are to be treated as variances [pursuant to Criminal Procedure Act s.16(2)(b)] whenever the prosecution discovers mid hearing that they have charged the wrong offence, or no offence at all.
-See further the Butterworth's commentary on this section of the Criminal Procedure Act in this regard.
+Different elements mean different offences, and cannot be dealt with as mere particulars which are to be treated as variances [pursuant to Criminal Procedure Act s 179] whenever the prosecution discovers mid hearing that they have charged the wrong offence, or no offence at all.
+See further the Lexisnexis commentary on this section of the Criminal Procedure Act in this regard.

 So what are these four separate offences?
-They are outlined in each of the sub-paragraphs of subsection (1) and are in essence as follows:
+They are outlined in each of the sub-paragraphs of s 527C(1) and are in essence as follows: